LLRCMS/MiniStage/README.md

 source setup_env.sh
 ./init.py
 ```
-The last command will for ask a port number to connect to the Jupyter notebook.
-It can be for instance any number between 8000 and 9000.
-It will then ask for a password that will be used to connect to the notebook.
+The last command will ask for a port number (e.g. in that case any number between 8000 and 9000) as well as a password used to connect to the Jupyter server.
-Launch the Jupyter server:
+Then to launch the Jupyter server, type:
 ```bash
 ./launch_notebook.sh
 ```